A lot or a little?

 - Kids say

 What's the story?

 Peter (Ron Livingston) passively despises his job, his insufferable boss Lumbergh (Gary Cole), and the small gray cubicle where he spends most of his waking life.
 When he undergoes hypnosis, he loses his fear of what other people think about him, and his nonchalance frees him to change his life.
-He asks out the attractive waitress Joanna (Jennifer Anniston) and he stops taking work so seriously.
+He asks out the attractive waitress Joanna (Jennifer Aniston) and he stops taking work so seriously.
 When consultants are brought in to fire many of the company's employees, Peter teams up with colleagues Samir (Ajay Naidu) and Michael (David Herman) to hatch a plan for defrauding the company of its petty change.
-Meanwhile, mumbling Milton (scene-stealing Stephen Root) is reaching the end of his tether and, if pushed, his actions might change everything.
+Meanwhile, mumbling Milton (scene-stealing Stephen Root) is reaching the end of his tether, and if he's pushed, his actions might change everything.

 Is it any good?

 Families can talk about the sources of humor that this movie draws from, including the stereotypes of different office types (the Pollyanna, the self-important boss, etc.), the hallmarks of suburban culture such as the restaurant where "flair" is required, and the venting of frustrations on a piece of office equipment.
-If you were hypnotized to not care about what other people thought, would you act differently?
+If you were hypnotized not to care about what other people thought, would you act differently?

 How does this movie explore the idea of living the life you would like to live versus the practical realities of having to earn a living?

 Years after its release, how has this movie held up?
 Is it still relevant?
 What aspects of it ground it in the time in which it was released?

 Our editors recommend